NeuRRoLab/tms_delsys_trigno/README.md

 ## Known issues and future work

 Getting a constant frame rate from the GUI is challenging.
 Right now, it is based on a QT timer that runs every 30ms.
 However, we discovered that if we don't print the time it takes for the plot update method to run, then the GUI as a whole slows down.
 Some digging will need to be done to avoid the printing while maintaining the frame rate.

+## Contact

+If you have any issues, please create a new issue in the repository, or contact Luis Cubillos at lhcubill@umich.edu.

 ## License